aces/Loris/modules/configuration/help/configuration.md

 # Configuration

-To edit any configuration settings, navigate to the field that you'd like to edit in the module, and edit or insert a new value.
+This module allows you to edit configuration settings for your LORIS instance.

+Click on any of the configurable options along the left side in order to edit.
+Populate the fields as necessary and click **Submit**.

 Some configuration settings can accept multiple values.
-For these settings, you can add additional fields by pressing the "Add Field" button.
-This will create an empty form area where you can insert new values.
-You can delete any of the settings by pressing the red delete button attached to the form.
+For these settings, you can add additional fields by clicking **Add Field**.
+This will create a new field where you can insert your values.
+You can click on the associate red **“X”** to delete any of these additional fields.

-Press the submit button at the bottom of the page to save your changes.
-Pressing the submit button on a page will not save changes made on other pages.

-Care should be taken when editing the fields as there is currently no way to "undo" changes.
-You can reset the form to its values on page load by pressing the reset button.
-However, this will not undo any changes made before the submit button has been pressed.
+**Note:** Take caution while editing these fields.
+Once you click **Submit**, there is no way to undo changes, unless you re-edit and re-submit a new form.

+**Note:** at the top of the page, you can click the links to configure study projects and subprojects.